-- I understand that an IRS Form 1099 will be issued to me for the incentive funds received under the Carl Moyer Program.
-I understand that it is my responsibility to determine the tax liability associated with participating in the Moyer Program.
+- I understand that an IRS Form 1099 will be issued to me for the incentive funds received.
+I understand that it is my responsibility to determine the tax liability associated with participating in the 2020 Clean Air Grants Program.

 - I have signed and submitted to the District a CARB Regulatory Compliance Statement certifying that my company is or I am in compliance with all federal, state, and local air quality rules and regulations at the time of application submittal.